Live Shipping Estimates - Available Right Now

 Besides Chicago, other ports and waterways in Illinois support container logistics and shipping, linking to the Mississippi River system.

-• Midwest Inland Port (Decatur): A multi-modal hub connecting the East, West, and Gulf Coasts for flexible international container shipments.
+• Midwest Inland Port (Decatur): A multi-modal transportation hub featuring a corridor connecting the East, West and Gulf Coasts, allowing for flexibility in international container shipments.

-• America's Central Port District (Granite City): Facilities for transloading cargo on the Mississippi River.
+• America's Central Port District (Granite City): Situated in Southwestern Illinois within the St. Louis metropolitan area, this port district provides facilities for transloading cargo on the Mississippi River.

-• Illinois Waterway Ports (Peoria and LaGrange): Key transfer points for bulk materials and other goods moved by barge traffic.
+• Illinois Waterway Ports (Peoria and LaGrange): These ports on the Illinois Waterway system serve as key transfer points for bulk materials and other goods moved by barge traffic.

 What are the cargo capacities of the ports in Illinois?